(See below for what you should know about copyright.)

 SPARC reserves the right at its sole discretion to disqualify and remove from competition any entry which is, in the judging panel's discretion, inappropriate, offensive, defamatory, or demeaning to any person or entity.

-Winners will be notified by e-mail, express mail and/or phone between December 19, 2008 and January 9, 2009 and will be required to complete an affidavit or declaration of eligibility/liability release, a publicity release and such other documents as may be required by SPARC.
+Winners will be notified by e-mail, express mail and/or phone before July 1, 2011 and will be required to complete an affidavit or declaration of eligibility/liability release, a publicity release and such other documents as may be required by SPARC.
 Required documents must be signed and received within 7 days of the date printed on the prize notification.
 Failure to comply or return of any prize notification as undeliverable may result in forfeiture of prize and selection of the next highest score entrant as the winner.
 A parent or guardian of a winner not of the age of majority in his or her state of residence will be required to ratify and sign required documents.
 SPARC is not responsible for and shall not be liable for late, lost, misdirected, or unsuccessful efforts to notify winners.
 Accepting the prize constitutes permission (except where prohibited by law) to use winner's name, hometown (including state) and/or likeness for promotional purposes without further compensation.

 By participating, entrants agree that SPARC and its employees and representatives are not responsible or liable for, and shall be released and held harmless from: (i) technical difficulties of any kind; (ii) any condition caused by events beyond the control of SPARC that may cause the Competition to be disrupted or corrupted; (iii) any printing or typographical errors in any materials associated with the Competition; (iv) any and all losses, damages, rights, claims and actions of any kind in connection with or resulting from participation in the Competition, or acceptance of the prize, including without limitation, claims based on publicity rights, defamation, or invasion of privacy.

 SPARC reserves the right, in its sole discretion, to suspend or cancel the Competition at any time due to any condition beyond the control of SPARC.
 All issues and questions concerning the construction, validity, interpretation and enforceability of these Official Rules, or the rights and obligations of the entrant and SPARC in connection with the Competition, shall be governed by, and construed in accordance with the laws of the District of Columbia, USA, without giving effect to any choice of law or conflict of law rules or provisions that would cause the application of the laws of any jurisdiction other than the District of Columbia.
-The contest ends at 11:59PM PST, November 30, 2008.
+The contest ends at 12:00AM Eastern, May 27, 2011.

 All persons affiliated with SPARC or the Association of Research Libraries (ARL) (excluding members), and household members of a person affiliated with SPARC or ARL, as an employee, contractor, officer, director or a judge of this competition, are not eligible to participate in this competition.
 This does not prohibit persons who are employed by or affiliated with institutional members of SPARC from qualifying and participating.